Jay2310x/CodSoft_Task1/README.md

-Model Prediction
+## Model Prediction<br>

-A logistic regression model was initialized and trained on the training data using LogisticRegression.
+A logistic regression model was initialized and trained on the training data using LogisticRegression.<br>

-The model was used to predict movie ratings for the test set using model.predict(X_test).
+The model was used to predict movie ratings for the test set using model.predict(X_test).<br>